 Mother’s Day – as usual I get a ‘surprise’ breakfast in bed from Lucy and Harriet (Tom is in Bristol; just as well, as his last MD breakfast was a raw ‘boiled egg’.
 Although that’s a bit unfair.
 He was only seven at the time.)

-I say ‘surprise’ partly because I’m in an inverted-comma sort of mood, and also because it’s not really a ‘surprise’ as I’m already sitting up in bed in my best silk dressing gown awaiting my special MD tray when they come in.
+I say ‘surprise’ partly because I’m in a 'quotes' sort of mood, and also because it’s not really a ‘surprise’ as I’m already sitting up in bed in my best 'silk' dressing gown awaiting my special MD tray when they come in.

 I have daffodils (in a vase, not to eat.
 Like I say, Tom isn’t here this year), and French toast with fresh strawberries and blueberries, plus orange juice and coffee in a cafetiere.